foundata/guidelines/golang-style-guide.md

 - Build release binaries with the latest patch release of the current stable Go toolchain (see [Supported Go versions and toolchains](#supported-go-versions)).
 - Test released binaries on every supported target platform (Debian 13, CentOS Stream 10, Fedora 44) — at minimum an automated smoke test of the real artifact on each.
-- When cgo is required: document the resulting libc requirement in the README, build on the oldest supported environment (Debian 13, whose glibc is the oldest of the three), and test the resulting binary on every supported platform. glibc symbol versioning makes binaries built against older glibc run on newer ones, not the reverse.
+- When cgo is required: document the resulting libc requirement in the README, build on the supported platform with the oldest glibc, and test the resulting binary on every supported platform.
+As of 2026-Q3 that build platform is CentOS Stream 10 (glibc 2.39, the RHEL 10 baseline); [Debian 13 ships glibc 2.41](https://packages.debian.org/trixie/libc6) and [Fedora 44 ships glibc 2.43](https://packages.fedoraproject.org/pkgs/glibc/glibc/).
+Re-check this ordering whenever the platform set changes instead of assuming any particular distribution is oldest. glibc symbol versioning makes binaries built against older glibc run on newer ones, not the reverse.
-- Build with `-trimpath` for releases so binaries do not embed absolute build paths and builds are reproducible across machines.
+- Build with `-trimpath` for releases so binaries do not embed absolute build paths, which removes one machine-specific input from the build.

 **You SHOULD:**